Chelmsford Museum is being transformed

 The Victorian House part of the museum is now closed to allow the old displays to be removed and the development work to commence.
 The modern wing will remain open so you can still see the Bright Sparks exhibition and the Essex Regiment Museum.

-We will have a full and exciting events programme in 2018, plus we will be touring with our Chelmsford Museum Is Changing Exhibition to bring the redevelopment out to everyone.
-Keep an eye out for dates coming soon!
+We will be touring with our Chelmsford Museum Is Changing Exhibition to share the redevelopment plans to as many people as possible.

 Visuals of displays are for illustrative purposes and may change.